jpier2012/jpier2012.github.io/_posts/2019-10-17-heroku_a_memoir.markdown

 ![](https://content-static.upwork.com/blog/uploads/sites/3/2015/07/21081451/Heroku-2.png)

-Happy Tuesday from sweet home, Chicago (suburbs)!
+Happy Thursday from sweet home, Chicago (suburbs)!

 Here we have a momentous occasion - my first blog post as a Flatiron graduate.
 I've been so busy getting ready to get hired that I'd forgotten to write about all the cool stuff I've been doing!